B1ack2un/AstronetTESS/README.md

 ### Vetting Process

-In order to properly refine the results obtained from the Triage version of the neural network, the user needs to reproduce the same steps on the Vetting Neural Network.
+In order to properly refine the results obtained from the Triage version of the neural network, the user needs to follow the same steps for the vetting version of the neural network.
+The only difference in the vetting network is that when using `./batch_predict.exe` command to create a list of predictions for the list of TCEs downloaded from MAST the proper averaged model is located under the `astronet/models_final/model_dc_se` folder.
+This model vets candidates by taking into account secondary eclipses and depth changes.

+### Final Checks and Outreach

+Planetary candidates processed by both triage and vetting networks are likely to be correct but in order to legitimize their classification, a series of steps listed
+[here](http://www.hughosborn.co.uk/category/exoplanet-detection/) can be taken to truly verify candidates before emailing a professional astronomer about your findings.

+Also, check [here](https://exofop.ipac.caltech.edu/tess/) by typing in the TIC ID into the Single Target Lookup box to verify that the candidate has not already been identified as a planetary candidate.